maxwellyin/cineseek-semantic-search/readme.md

 ## **🧠 Key Design Choices**

-- Retrieval-first system (LLM is optional, not core)
+- Retrieval-first system (Agent as an enhancement layer)
 - Cached embeddings for fast iteration
 - Lightweight dual-tower for efficiency
 - ANN retrieval for scalability